elmotec/massedit/README.rst

 Plans
 -----

+- Improve handling of wildcard files.
+- Add support for reccursive processing of directories.
 - Add support for 3rd party tool (e.g. `autopep8`_) to process the files.
 - Add support for a file of expressions as an argument to allow multiple modification at once.
 - Find a satisfactory way (ie. easy to use) to handle multiline regex as the current version works on a line by line basis.